-Autumn is now definitely with us and supermarkets here have filled their shelves with lots of lovely varieties of squash, which we used to make a fun ‘Guess what’s in the pumpkin’ game, which made for a lovely bit of Halloween Science.
+Autumn is now definitely with us and supermarkets here have filled their shelves with lots of lovely varieties of squash, which we used to make a fun ‘Guess what’s in the pumpkin’ game as a Halloween science activity.

-I then filled them with something icky, and added a few bugs for effect.
+I then filled each pumpkin with something icky, and added a few bugs for effect.

 I didn’t tell my children what was inside, but covered their eyes and asked them to guess from what they could feel.
 There were many squeals when they felt inside.